radius-project/docs/docs/content/getting-started/index.md

 ## 5. Add Database

-his step will add a database (Redis Cache) to the application.
+This step will add a database (Redis Cache) to the application.

 You can create a Redis Cache using [Recipes]({{< ref "guides/recipes/overview" >}}) provided by Radius.
 The Radius community provides Recipes for running commonly used application dependencies, including Redis.